 It comes eight months after Lord Sugar declared Mr Johnson should be imprisoned or prosecuted for misleading the public in the 2016 Brexit campaign.

-He told the House of Lords in October: “It is my belief that a large section of the British public were misled in forming their decision to vote to leave.
+He told the House of Lords in October: “It is my belief that a large section of the British public was misled informing their decision to vote to leave.

 Misleading shareholders has resulted in prosecution and imprisonment.